(Arc-)connectedness for the space of $\mathbb{Z}^d$-actions by $C^2$ diffeomorphisms on 1-dimensional manifolds: Discussion and plan of the proofs

 $\bullet$ {\bf The Mather invariants of group elements are trivial.}

 If the endpoints are parabolic fixed points, then we can deform the given action into the trivial one through conjugates.
-This uses the ideas developed in \cite{EN} based on the notion of asymptotic distortion introduced in \cite{Na1}.
-Indeed, triviality of the Mather invariant is equivalent to the vanishing of the asymptotic distortion, which is the key (and necessary) ingredient for implementing the conjugacy argument inside the group of $C^{1+\mathrm{ac}}$ diffeomorphisms.
+This uses the ideas developed in \cite{EN} based on the notion of asymptotic variation introduced in \cite{Na1}\footnote{This was called the {\em asymptotic distortion} in \cite{EN} and \cite{Na1}, but we think that asymptotic variation is a better terminology for the purposes of this work.} .
+Indeed, triviality of the Mather invariant is equivalent to the vanishing of the asymptotic variation, which is the key (and necessary) ingredient for implementing the conjugacy argument inside the group of $C^{1+\mathrm{ac}}$ diffeomorphisms.

 If one or both of the endpoints is hyperbolic, then it is natural to use the classical Sternberg linearization theorem (in Yoccoz' improved version) to transform the original action to one arising from a vector field for which the flow consists of diffeomorphisms that are affine close to these endpoints.
 The idea is then to locally deform the vector field to one which yields parabolic diffeomorphisms, so that we can apply the previous argument.
-This actually works, but requires a more subtle strategy because of the lack of a good control on the norms of the conjugators whenever the maps become less and less hyperbolic.
+This actually works, but requires a more subtle strategy because of the lack of a good control on the conjugators whenever the maps become less and less hyperbolic.
 More precisely, we use conjugacies from outside of the group of $C^1$ diffeomorphisms which nevertheless preserve the smooth structure of the original maps (this idea comes from \cite{Na2}).

 It is worth stressing that this use of Sternberg's theorem is the only issue where we need to assume that the original action is by $C^2$ diffeomorphisms (Sternberg's result is no longer valid for $C^{1+\mathrm{ac}}$ diffeomorphisms; see the Appendix II).
 All the other arguments are valid in $C^{1+\mathrm{ac}}$ regularity.
 In any case, the proof requires extending to $C^{1+\mathrm{bv}}$ diffeomorphisms the classical Szekeres construction of generating vector fields (that is, vector fields whose time-1 map is the underlying diffeomorphism), as well as some results from \cite{EN} to this context.
 This is carried out in the Appendix I.